2024-2025 Teaching Workshops

 Application Form

-Instructions for Applying
+Instructions

-The application process requires attaching four documents.
 Names should appear on all documents and they should be labeled “lastname-typeofdocument.pdf.”
-Applications that do not include all four documents will be considered incomplete.

-- A current CV (4 pages maximum), labeled “lastname-cv.pdf”;
+- A current CV (3 pages maximum), labeled “lastname-cv.pdf”

 - Describe your current teaching persona – in other words, who you are when you are with your students.
 Give an example of a pedagogical practice that you think best exemplifies your teaching persona.
 Where do you find your persona resonating, and not resonating, with your students?
 (150 words maximum)

-- Forget about the cliches and the acceptable responses that we are all accustomed to hearing.
+- Forget about the clichés and the acceptable responses that we are all accustomed to hearing.
 For yourself, how do you understand the role and importance of undergraduate liberal arts education today?
 Why does “the liberal arts” matter?
 How do you see yourself contributing to the project of undergraduate liberal arts education?
 (150 words maximum)

 - Considering your responses to the previous prompts, tell us a pressing issue you would like to pursue with a cohort of fellow liberal arts college faculty, as well as why this is a pressing issue for you.
 (150 words maximum)

-- The writer’s relationship to the candidate.
+Letter writers should address the following points:- The writer’s relationship to the candidate.

-- A description of where the candidate is in the tenure and promotion review process..
+- A description of where the candidate is in the tenure and promotion review process.

-- A description of the promise the candidate has demonstrated for teaching excellence and future leadership in campus conversations about teaching, the college’s curriculum, and liberal arts education.
+- A description of the promise the candidate has demonstrated for teaching excellence and for future leadership in campus conversations about teaching, the college’s curriculum, and liberal arts education.